Marc-André Hamelin: Performances and recordings

 Hamelin has given recitals in many cities.
 His festival appearances have included Bad Kissingen, Belfast, Cervantino, La Grange de Meslay, Husum Piano Rarities, Lanaudière, Ravinia, La Roque d’Anthéron, Ruhr Piano, Halifax (Nova Scotia), Singapore Piano, Snape Maltings Proms, Mänttä Music Festival, Turku and Ottawa Strings of the Future, as well as the Chopin Festivals of Bagatelle (Paris), Duszniki and Valldemossa.

 He appears regularly in both the Wigmore Hall Masterconcert Series and the International Piano Series at London’s South Bank Centre.
 He plays annually in the Herkulessaal in Munich and has given a series of recitals in Tokyo.

 In 1994, Hamelin recorded the piano concerto of Adolf von Henselt with the BBC Scottish Symphony Orchestra conducted by Martyn Brabbins.
 The technical difficulties of this work had prevented it from becoming well-known despite admiration from Clara Schumann and Franz Liszt.

+On the 14th of December 1997, Hamelin performed at the Casals Hall in Tokyo.
+He played Haydn's Piano Sonata Hob.
+XVI/52, selections from Godowsky's Studies after Chopin Etudes, Alkan's Concerto for Solo Piano (Op.
+39 No. 8-10), Gnattali's Manhosamente, Shchedrin's Humoresque, Eckhardt-Gramatté's Piano Sonata No.6 E.130 1st mvt. and Hamelin's Etude No. 12.

-On June 21, 2001, Hamelin performed the Piano Concerto of Busoni with the Orchestre de la Suisse Romande in Geneva, Switzerland.
+On the 31st of March, 2001, Hamelin performed Busoni's Piano Concerto at Sibelius Hall in Lahti, Finland with the Lahti Symphony Orchestra and the YL Male Voice Choir.
+On the 21st of June, 2001, Hamelin performed this piece with the Orchestre de la Suisse Romande in Geneva, Switzerland.
+And he also performed it with The City of Birmingham Symphony Orchestra and the Men's Voices of The City of Birmingham Symphony Orchestra Chorus conducted by Mark Elder.

+On January 25 2003, Hamelin performed Busoni's Piano Concerto with the Dallas Symphony Orchestra and Men of Dallas Symphony Chorus at the Morton H. Meyerson Symphony Center conducted by Andrew Litton.